Azure/azure-iot-sdk-node/common/core/devdoc/http_errors_requirements.md

-# azure-iot-device-http.translateError Requirements
+# azure-iot-common.httpTranslateError Requirements

 ## Overview
-`translateError` is a method that translates HTTP errors into Azure IoT Hub errors, effectively abstracting the error that is returned to the SDK user of from the transport layer.
+`httpTtranslateError` is a method that translates HTTP errors into Azure IoT Hub errors, effectively abstracting the error that is returned to the SDK user of from the transport layer.

 ## Requirements

-**SRS_NODE_DEVICE_HTTP_ERRORS_16_001: [** Any error object returned by `translateError` shall inherit from the generic `Error` Javascript object and have 3 properties:
+**SRS_NODE_DEVICE_HTTP_ERRORS_16_001: [** Any error object returned by `translateError` shall inherit from the generic `Error` Javascript object and have 4 properties:
+- `statusCode` shall contain the http status code
-- `response` shall contain the `IncomingMessage` object returned by the HTTP layer.
+- `response` shall contain the protocol-specific response object itself
-- `reponseBody` shall contain the content of the HTTP response.
+- `responseBody` shall contain the body of the response, containing the explanation of why the request failed
 - `message` shall contain a human-readable error message **]**

 **SRS_NODE_DEVICE_HTTP_ERRORS_16_002: [** If the HTTP error code is unknown, `translateError` should return a generic Javascript `Error` object. **]**